vmware-archive/clarity/CONTRIBUTING.md

  * [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)
  * [Closing Issues Via Commit Messages](https://help.github.com/articles/closing-issues-via-commit-messages/)

+#### Contributing to Documentation

+The [Clarity documentation website](https://vmware.github.io/clarity/documentation) is also housed in this repository under the `new-website` branch.
+You can contribute to the documentation by submitting pull requests against that branch.

 ## Reporting Bugs and Creating Issues

 You can submit an issue or a bug to our [GitHub repository](https://github.com/vmware/clarity/issues).
 You must provide: